Ready for wildfire season: the steps we take and how you can prepare

 1. Subscribe to emergency information in advance

 Before an emergency hits, find out how you can obtain real-time information about what’s going on in your community.
 Doing your research about what information is available and subscribing to email or text distribution lists or downloading apps on your phone in advance, will help give you peace of mind knowing you’ll have the information you need when you need it.
-For example, you can sign up for FortisBC’s PSPS notifications, or download the Alertable app.
+For example, you can sign up for FortisBC’s PSPS notifications, follow us on Facebook or Threads, or download the Alertable app.
 We use Alertable as part of our emergency alerts.
 You can also select the specific communities or municipalities across the province that you’d like to receive alerts for.

 2. Do a FireSmart™ audit of your home